-353 Commonwealth was designed by architect G. Wilton Lewis and built in 1894, one of three contiguous houses (349-351-353 Commonwealth) built and owned by housing contractor Luther M. Merrill, probably for speculative sale.
-He is shown as the owner on the original building permit application dated April 25, 1894, and on the final building inspection report dated March 8, 1895.
-The three houses are designed as a single, symmetrical unit, centered on a two-story palladian window.
+353 Commonwealth was designed by architect G. Wilton Lewis and built in 1894-1895, one of three contiguous houses (349-351-353 Commonwealth) built and owned by carpenter and building contractor Luther Moore Merrill for speculative sale.
+He is shown as the owner on the original building permit application dated April 23, 1894, and on the final building inspection report dated March 8, 1895.
+The three houses are designed as a single unit centered on a palladian window.

 In 1898, she was joined briefly at 353 Commonwealth by attorney Francis Reginald Bangs and his wife, Anna Dummer (Anderson) Bangs.
 They had married in December of 1897 and 353 Commonwealth probably was their first home together.
 Before their marriage, he had lived at 240 Beacon with his mother, Anne (Annie) Outram (Hodgkinson) Bangs, the widow of Edward Bangs.
 By the 1898-1899 winter season, Francis and Anna Bangs had moved to 42 Fairfield.
 During the previous season, 42 Fairfield had been the home of Eleanor Parker’s brother, Francis Stanley Parker, and his wife, Harriet Amory (Anderson) Parker, who was Anna Dummer (Anderson) Bangs’s sister.

-Ellen Parker continued to live at 353 Commonwealth until about 1901.
-During the 1899-1900 winter season, she was joined by Mrs. Elizabeth Gardiner (Stone) Bacon, the widow of William Benjamin Bacon, Jr., who had died in September of 1896.
+Eleanor Parker continued to live at 353 Commonwealth until about 1901.
+During the 1899-1900 winter season, she was joined by Elizabeth Gardiner (Stone) Bacon, the widow of William Benjamin Bacon, Jr., who had died in September of 1896.

 Eleanor Parker resumed living at 353 Commonwealth during the 1900-1901 winter season, but moved thereafter.
 During the 1903-1904 winter season she was living at the Hotel Victoria at 273 Dartmouth and by the 1904-1905 season she was living at Haddon Hall at 282 Dartmouth.